kathgironpe/git-projects-rb/README.md

 git-projects config web
 ```

+## Defining the root_dir

+The `root_dir` can be a directory or a symbolic to a directory on a different drive.

 ## Checking or initializing all repositories

 This will check if repositories are cloned.
 Otherwise, it will initialize the repository and add the remotes.